AliceO2Group/simulation/docs/gettingstarted/README.md

 ```bash
 o2-sim -n 10 -g pythia8pp -e TGeant4 -j 2 --skipModules ZDC,PHS
 ```
 which would launch a simulation for 10 pythia8 events on the whole ALICE detector but ZDC and PHOS, using Geant4 on 2 parallel worker processes.
-There is a variaty of command-line arguments to configure the simulation.
+There is a variety of command-line arguments to configure the simulation.
 For a detailed list, please refer to the [transport section](../transport/).